ENGINEERED VENEER (EV) MANUFACTURING PROCESS

 Slicing of the Block

 The block in now ready to be sliced into veneer leaves.
 Once the block has been produced, it is turned through 90 degrees, to present the end grain, then mounted to the slicing unit.
 The blade now runs across the end grain of the block, slicing thickness controlled leaves of veneer.
-The veneer leaves that are produced are approximately 0.4mm thick, and in 2440 x 1220 format.
-The veneer is now ready to be used as face veneer for Eucalyptus and Poplar core plywood products.
+The veneer leaves that are produced are approximately 0.4mm thick, and in 640mm x 2460mm format.
+The veneer is now ready to be used as face veneer for plywood products.

 May you have the following questions about the EV veneer ,

 recon veneer price,

 reconstituted ebony veneer,